angular-app/angular-app/README.md

 * Each time a file changes the tests will be run against each browser.

 # Folders

 * `build` contains build tasks for Grunt
 * `lib` contains external dependencies (both for the application and tests)
 * `dist` contains build results
 * `src` contains application's sources
 * `test` contains test sources

+# Running from the local server

+* Install local dependencies for the server:
+** `cd server`
+** `npm install`
+* Run the server with `node server.js`
+* Browse to the application at http://localhost:3000

+# Proxying the db through the local server

+* Change the module dependency in `src/services/services.db.js` to `backendResource` rather than `mongolabResource`
+* Run the server (see above)
+* Browse to the application at http://localhost:3000